outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - this isnt a war against China, or incels, or other powerful entities or people - its a war against the suffering of others who are oppressed, vulnerable & deserving - against inequality, against easy, against cruelty, greed & all other vices that cause their suffering, and against the self-oppression of anyone who stands in the way of us saving the others - a war that we fight with tools of love, in giving solutions away to those in need, finding new solutions as needed, trying new strategies where the old ways don't work, distributing power wherever it's hoarded & otherwise abused

+    - application variables of an interface
+      - interface components can be used to generate different applications of an interface
+        - speed-optimizing interface applications:
+          - core interface application:
+            - include core components that can be used to construct other components on the interface
+            - also optimizes for 'build' and 'change' intents
+          - basic interface application:
+            - include standard components of the interface (common components, components on the most-used interaction layer, etc)

     - causative error types of sub-optimal solutions

-      - one interface-based solution, when multiple are optimal, given the structures (false similarities on that interface) and attributes (complexity) & other components involved
+      - one/basic/quick interface-based solution, when multiple are optimal, given the structures (false similarities on that interface) and attributes (complexity) & other components involved

         - example of this error type:
           - applying the simple version of the pattern interface in isolation, in a complex system that has false similarities on the pattern interface